 Probate and Succession (QC)

-In provinces other than Quebec, the term probate refers to the court-supervised process of settling a person's affairs after his or her death.
-This court-supervised process typically lasts more than a year (sometimes multiple years), and involves a number of legal steps.
+In provinces other than Quebec, the term "probate" refers to the court-supervised process of settling a person's affairs after his or her death.

-Liquidating a Succession
+Liquidating a QC Succession

 In Quebec, the process of collecting the assets of the deceased person, resolving any debts, paying any final taxes, winding up the person's personal affairs, and distributing the estate to the proper successors is called liquidating a succession.